raphdamico/zone-guide/src/guide/README.md

 ### Hello folks!
 Glad you're here!
 This is a guide to some of the most frequently asked questions by players of [The Zone](http://play.thezonerpg.com).

-Got any questions not covered here?
+Got any questions not covered here, or just want to share?

 * Come ask in the [Discord](https://discord.gg/rZwM84p35C)
 * Tweet me at [@raphdamico](https://www.twitter.com/raphdamico)